Excel has its own limitations, and in this blog post, I will show you how we can use one of the limitations to our advantage.

 Suppose you have a dataset (in A1:A14) as shown below and you want to get the last number in the list.
 Here is the formula you can use:

 How this works:

 Note that I have used an approximate match VLOOKUP (notice TRUE at the end of the formula, instead of FALSE).
 This means that if the formula spots the exact match of the look-up value, it returns that value.
 Otherwise, it keeps on going one cell after the other and stops when the value in the next cell is higher.
 It then returns the value of the cell where it stopped.

 We use this property by putting the largest possible number excel can handle as the look-up value.
 So, excel would keep on going till the last cell, and when it can’t find anything larger than this, it returns the value in the last cell.

 - List with NUMBERS and TEXT both

 This formula would work with a list that has numbers as well as text.
-Here we use the fact that in Excel value of text is higher than value of number (try =”a”>9.99999999999999E+307 in any cell.
+Here we use the fact that in Excel, the value of a text is higher than the value of a number (try =”a”>9.99999999999999E+307 in any cell.
 It will return TRUE)